top of page

 • AMR awareness campaigns and public-facing content

-• Scientific papers, technical reports and journal articles
+• Scientific papers, technical reports and journal articles.

-Book a free 30-minute chat.
+Book a free 30-minute strategy call.

 Light bulb held in hand in front of a ssunset.
 Melissa Waine provides communication expertise for health, medical and scientific ideas and projects to bring them to life.